Reviving the Coastal Wetlands of Lokowaka in Hilo, Hawaiʻi

 According to the 2024 Pacific Birds Habitat Joint Venture Strategic Plan, Lokowaka is identified as the highest-priority wetland restoration site on Hawaiʻi Island and ranks 11th in importance statewide.

-At Lokowaka, the estuary is primarily fed by freshwater springs, which adds to its unique character and ecological richness.
+At Lokowaka, the estuary is primarily fed by freshwater springs and characterized by very low salinity, contributing to its unique ecological richness.

 A 1990 survey documented 488 loko iʻa sites across the Hawaiian Islands.
 Over time, many became degraded, overgrown, or filled in for development.